 Americano coffee is made with two shots of espresso and hot water.
 The ratio of 1/3 espresso to 2/3 water is commonly used.

-American soldiers stationed in Italy have been credited with the creation of the Americano coffee.
+American soldiers stationed in Italy have been credited with the creation of Americano coffee.
 To replicate the drip coffee from back home, the American soldiers diluted their Italian espressos with hot water.

-Today, you can primarily find this drink around the world.
+Today, you can find this drink around the world.
 It combines the rich flavor of espresso with the comfort of drip coffee.

 The secret to a good Americano is using the right proportions.
 If you like Americanos from one coffee shop but not from another, chances are they are using different ratios of espresso and water.
 It could also be the flavor profile of the beans.

 Below, we will tell you how to craft an Americano in your kitchen.